Overview of the Vietnam coconut shell charcoal market

 - Certificate of Origin (C/O)

-Step 8: Safe Packaging and Transportation
+Step 8: Safe packaging and transportation (UN 1361 compliant)

-- Bags of 5kg, 10kg, or 20kg
+- Bags of 5kg, 10kg, or 20kg with moisture-proof inner layer

 - Secure palletizing